jaw42/dotfiles/README.markdown

 ## what's inside

 A lot of stuff.
-Seriously, a lot of stuff.
 Check them out in the file browser above and see what components may mesh up with you.
 Fork it, remove what you don't use, and build on what you do use.

 ## components